canonical/chaos-engineering/docs/reference/known_limitations.md

 # Known limitations

-Here we list the known limitations of the Charmed Chaos Engineering platform in its current state.
+Here we list the known limitations of the Canonical Chaos Engineering platform in its current state.

 These are wide-scoped missing features (or products) that we would like to work on eventually.